What Makes a Good Recovery Residence? The Research is In.

 characteristics of recovery residences in general, as well as resident outcomes.

 32% of participating recovery residences had residents on parole or probation.
-74% had a live-in manager, 30% offered food to residents, and 77% required residents to participate in the twelve – step meetings and submit to a drug test upon admission.
+74% had a live-in manager, 30% offered food to residents, and 77% required residents to participate in the twelve-step meetings and submit to a drug test upon admission.
 On average, clinics required 41 days of abstinence before admission and the majority followed a 12-step model.
 Between the baseline and each following follow-up period, rates of abstinence and employment grew in general, while arrest rates fell in general.

 Better recovery outcomes were seen in houses that were associated with a larger organization and served fewer inhabitants.

-The likelihood of drug and alcohol abstinence was higher in housing that was part of an organization or bigger group of houses.
+The likelihood of drug and alcohol abstinence was higher in housing that was part of an organization or a bigger group of houses.
 Housing near a treatment facility was linked to a higher chance of total abstinence and employment.
 Facilities with referral relationships with parole and probation had a reduced chance of being arrested and a higher chance of finding work.
-Employment chances were lower in facilities with 21 or more residents, but higher in residences with 10 or less residents.
+Employment chances were lower in facilities with 21 or more residents, but higher in residences with 10 or fewer residents.

 The house’s alcohol abstinence and employment rates differed depending on whatever Sober Living Network chapter (i.e., geographic region) it belonged to.